Engineering

 Rollback is a single deployment command away because the prior version is still the live version until promotion.

 SIA's memory is trajectory-conditioned — the Feedback-Agent uses the history to diagnose.
 In a production system, memory becomes the versioned, immutable example log — every trajectory recorded, every modification attributed, every improvement traceable to a specific learning event.
-This is also the artefact a regulator will ask for when they want to know why the agent's behaviour changed between January and June.
+This is also the artefact a regulator will ask for when they want to know why the agent's behaviour changed between January and June, and the difference between a defensible answer and a costly one.

 Until the safety surface above is built and proven, the fully autonomous loop is research territory.
 Each of the four borrowable patterns above is independently useful.
 Composing them into a single autonomous self-modifying loop, in production, on anything that touches customers or money, is a 2027 conversation at the earliest — and only after the held-out test, regression suite, drift monitoring, approval gates, and rollback patterns are part of the engineering culture.

 The companies that move first on the borrowable patterns will compound.
-The companies that try to ship the autonomous loop straight from arXiv will spend Q4 explaining to their CISO why their agent is now answering customer questions differently than it did yesterday, and nobody can quite reconstruct why.
+The companies that try to ship the autonomous loop straight from arXiv will spend Q4 explaining to their CISO why their agent is now answering customer questions differently than it did yesterday, and nobody can quite reconstruct why — which of the two conversations would you rather be having?

 Companion content